PARADISE ISLAND, Bahamas — The Arizona Wildcats didn’t just lose every game in the Battle 4 Atlantis.

 Arizona wing Allonzo Trier had by far his worst game of the season, after playing spectacularly at McKale Center in the Wildcats' first three games.
 He scored 20 or more over his first five games, but had just eight points on 3-for-10 shooting on Friday and turned the ball over four times.

-Of the Wildcats’ strings of three straight losses under Miller in 2009-10, they lost to Vanderbilt, UNLV and Oklahoma in nonconference play that season and also lost to Oregon State, ASU and Cal in consecutive Pac-10 games.
+The Wildcats previously had lost three straight under UA coach Sean Miller only during his first season at UA, in 2009-10.
+Arizona lost to Vanderbilt, UNLV and Oklahoma in nonconference play that season and also lost to Oregon State, ASU and Cal in consecutive Pac-10 games.